adrienjoly/adrienjoly.github.io/pro/index.md

 My objective is to help your software team (re)gain **confidence, autonomy and serenity** while creating (or sustaining) **value** for your business.

-Note: I particularly enjoy contributing to open source projects and/or projects related to music or education.
+Note: I particularly enjoy contributing to open source projects.

 ### Availability

 In March, 2020, I joined the consulting agency [SHODO](https://shodo.io/) to grow with a community of like-minded professionals and practice my skills as a Software Crafter.

-As a contractor (through SHODO), I'm currently available for short missions only, until July 2021. (_last update: 2021-04-19_)
+As a contractor (through SHODO), I'm currently available for short missions only, until January 2022. (_last update: 2021-09-20_)

 I am accustomed to work remotely, from Montreuil ~ Paris, France – in the CET timezone.